Identity

 Concept ReferenceFrost, D. R. 1985.
 Amphibian species of the world.
 A taxonomic and geographical reference.
 Allen Press, Inc., and The Association of Systematics Collections, Lawrence, Kansas. v + 732 pp.

-Taxonomic CommentsAn older name, Rana utricularia (unjustifiably changed from the original Rana utricularius Harlan), was applied to this species by Pace (1974), and subsequently by various other authors, upsetting the long-standing use of the name sphenocephala; there is substantial doubt that Harlan meant to apply the name utricularius to this species and not to what is now known as Rana pipiens; because the apparent misinterpretations made by Pace (1974) have led to an uncertainty as to which name should be used, the ICZN was petitioned to give precedence to sphenocephala over utricularius whenever the two names are considered to be synonyms (see Brown et al. 1990 and references cited therein for a detailed account of this issue).
-In 1992, the ICZN ruled that sphenocephala has precedence over utricularius whenever the two names are considered to be synonyms (Bull.
-Zool.
-Nomen.
-49(2):171-173).
-Pace (1974) and Collins (1990) regarded the peninsular Florida population as a subspecies (Rana utricularia sphenocephala) distinct from (but intergrading with) the subspecies to the north (Rana utricularia utricularia).
-According to Brown et al. (1990), the basis for regarding populations in these areas to be separate subspecies is mistaken.
-Hillis and Davis (1986) examined the evolutionary history of Rana using rDNA analyses but did not address the problem of the taxonomic status of Florida populations of R. sphenocephala, nor did the biochemical analyses of Case (1978).
+Taxonomic CommentsAn older name, Rana utricularia (unjustifiably changed from the original Rana utricularius Harlan), was applied to this species by Pace (1974), and subsequently by various other authors, upsetting the long-standing use of the name sphenocephala; there is substantial doubt that Harlan meant to apply the name utricularius to this species and not to what is now known as Rana pipiens.
+In 1992, the ICZN ruled that sphenocephala has precedence over utricularius whenever the two names are considered to be synonyms.
+See Brown et al. (1990) and references cited therein for a detailed account of this issue.

 Conservation Status